If you want it, Kerblam it!

 Kerblam! reads the .kerblam.tar file, recreates the execution environment from it by unpacking the packed data, and executes the exported docker container with the proper mountpoints (as described in the kerblam.toml file).

 The responsibility of having the resulting docker work in the long-term is up to you, not Kerblam!
 For most cases, just having kerblam run work is enough for the resulting package made by kerblam package to work, but depending on your docker files this might not be the case.
 Kerblam! does not test the resulting package - it's up to you to do that.
-It's best to try your packaged pipeline once before shipping it off.
+It's best to try your packaged workflow once before shipping it off.

 However, even a broken kerblam package is still useful!
 You can always enter with --entrypoint bash and interactively work inside the container later, manually fixing any issues that time or wrong setup might have introduced.